MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 > [!NOTE]
 > It's OK to end with **"database="** and then no value.
 The *database* function will automatically append the first input, the database name, to this string.
-> If you want to use Azure AD integrated auth mode, then replace *ActiveDirectoryPassword* with *ActiveDirectoryIntegrated*.
+> If you want to use Azure Active Directory integrated authentication mode, then replace *ActiveDirectoryPassword* with *ActiveDirectoryIntegrated*.

 6. Test the connection and run a sample query.
 Submit the following commands (MATLAB command window).